 Please be aware of the commitment involved with joining Radio.
 Interns are expected to attend mandatory classes Tuesdays 8-9pm, a one-hour radio show with a DJ mentor once a week (scheduled to your needs), weekly department meetings, biquarterly all-station meetings, and other potential events/socials.
 There will also be a few creative, station-related assignments.
 Most interns find all of these engagements fun and rewarding, but if you don’t have the time or enthusiasm, please consider applying in a future quarter.
-Also be aware that if you are accepted, we will ask you to attend the first intern class Tuesday, October 15 8-9pm and an all-station meeting Wednesday October 16 6-8pm.
+Also be aware that if you are accepted, we will ask you to attend the first intern class Tuesday, January 21 8-9pm.

 You may complete two applications maximum.
 If you are accepted as an intern, you will not be required to stay in the department you applied for.
 All Radio members are encouraged to explore all departments fully, and switch or contribute to multiple if they wish.
 Members of any department are welcome to have a show on air.

-UCLA Radio's Digital Press covers shows across LA and showcases the unique voices of UCLA Radio's DJ's.
+UCLA Radio's Digital Press covers shows across LA and showcases the unique voices of UCLA Radio's writers through our blog.
 From essay series to editorials, you'll get the chance to hone your writing skills, publish your work and make connections across the music industry.
 UCLA Radio's blog is a space for students to grow as writers and music lovers.
 Whether you want to practice writing poetry or writing features, the blog has room for your voice!
-For additional questions, e-mail [email protected]
+For additional questions, email [email protected]

-NOTE: All Digital Press interns will be required to attend mandatory training on the weekends following Week 2, 3, and 4.
+NOTE: All Digital Press interns and members will be required to attend mandatory training for Student Media on the weekends following weeks 3 and 4.
 Failure to attend these training sessions will result in dismissal from the internship program.